semanticarts/gist/docs/Contributing.md

   - Example: Replaced all "xs" namespace prefixes for XML Schema with "xsd."
 Corrects issue [158](https://github.com/semanticarts/gist/issues/158).
   - Exception: For very small issues, such as definition tweaks or typo corrections, a single line item will be included in the release notes.
 If such an item already exists, update it to include your issue number.
 If not, create it.
     - Example: "Various minor wording changes in definitions."
+- You should _not_ delete your working branch, either locally or on the remote, at this point.
+If reviewers request changes to the PR, these should be made on the same branch for automatic updating of the PR.

 ### Assigning Reviewers